lukipedio/vhdl-style-guide/docs/generate_rules.rst

    wr_en <= '1';
    RAM_ARRAY: for i in 0 to 7 generate

+   -- Create all the RAMs
+   RAM_ARRAY: for i in 0 to 7 generate

 **Fix**

 .. code-block:: vhdl

    wr_en <= '1';

+   RAM_ARRAY: for i in 0 to 7 generate

+   -- Create all the RAMs
    RAM_ARRAY: for i in 0 to 7 generate

 generate_005